 Susan Barnett, PhD

-Susan oversees the U.S. Congregational Life Survey and directs other research projects.
+Susan oversees the U.S. Congregational Life Survey, coordinates Church Trends and directs individual research projects.

 Christy provides administrative support for the Research Services team and coordinates printing and mailing.